DLanzante/breeddog_api/README.md

 - Any material

 <h2>Copyright</h2>
-This project is licensed under the terms of the MIT license and protected by Udacity Honor Code and Community Code of Conduct.
-See <a href="LICENSE.md">license</a> and <a href="LICENSE.DISCLAIMER.md">disclaimer</a>.
+This project is licensed under the terms of the UNO license and protected by UNO Honor Code and Community Code of Conduct.
+See <a href="https://github.com/DLanzante">license</a> and <a href="https://github.com/DLanzante">disclaimer</a>.